Entire home

 Fridays at Three Wongaling Beach Cottage

-This contemporary architect designed beach house is just across the road from the beach with partial sea views from the large balcony.
+This contemporary architect designed beach house is just across the road from the beach.
+Take a two-minute stroll to get uninterrupted views of Dunk Island and feel the sand under your feet.

-Fully air conditioned with stylish new furniture & quality appliances, you will appreciate how much you can save by being next to the beach but not absolutely on it.
+Fully air conditioned with stylish furniture and quality appliances, you will appreciate how much you can save by being next to the beach but not absolutely on it.

-There is a book selection for both adults and children and board games as well for you to enjoy.
-Even if it's raining, the hammock on the deck is best place to recline with a book.
+There is a book selection and board games as well for you to enjoy.

 First settled in the late 19th Century by timber cutters, Mission Beach was home, for at least 5,000 years previously, to the Djiru Aboriginal tribe.
 “Bingil” Bay, the second most northern village of the five settlements known collectively as Mission Beach, is a phonetic spelling of the Aboriginal word meaning “shady and sheltered spot”.